 Love each other.
 Because in the end, that’s all we really have anyway.
 Everything else is just noise.”

 This story was submitted to Love What Matters by Cyndi Smith of Moody, Alabama.
-Follow her journey on her website here.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories from Cyndi: